dtecho/build-with-ag2/README.md

 We give them their persona and instructions by setting their system message.

 To make sure they don't talk forever, we're going to instruct one to say the keyword 'HILARIOUS' to end the chat.
 Then, we set the other agent's `is_termination_msg` to a lambda function to look for that keyword in the messages they receive.

+An important addition here is the setting of the `human_input_mode` to `NEVER`, ensuring agents don't revert back to you instead of terminating.
+An alternative here would have been to use the `AssistantAgent`, like in the previous example, which has that as the default.

 ```python
 import os